ironcore-dev/ironcore/docs/proposals/02-machine-console-access.md

 ## Summary

-A user of the onmetal-api should be able to access the serial console of their machine to access / debug / run imperative commands on it.
+A user of the ironcoreshould be able to access the serial console of their machine to access / debug / run imperative commands on it.
 For this, an endpoint + client-side tooling has to be created as well as the server-side machinery.